As you reach your sixties you might qualify for one of the best deals around – your state government’s Seniors Card.

 Victoria, Western Australia and Queensland also offer a paper form application.

-To apply in person you go to a government service centre in Queensland or ACT.
-In Western Australia and South Australia an Australia Post outlet and in Tasmania a Service Tasmania shop will help you.
+In Queensland and ACT you can apply in person at government service centres.
+In Western Australia and South Australia you apply at an Australia Post outlet and in Tasmania a Service Tasmania shop will help you.

 What to provide with your application differs slightly from state to state but you usually need to provide proof of identity, age and address.